arohit-talari/olist-ecommerce-analysis/README.md

 ---
 <h2 align="center">Dataset & Scope</h2>

 The analysis uses the Olist Brazilian E-Commerce dataset — order-level marketplace transaction data capturing delivery performance, seller behavior, and customer satisfaction across eight relational tables.
-The order is the central analytical unit connecting every other table — fulfillment, payment, review, seller, product, and customer all trace back to a single order spanning **99,441** transactions and **112,650** line items in `order_items`.
+The order is the central analytical unit connecting every other table.
+Fulfillment, payment, review, seller, product, and customer all trace back to a single order spanning **99,441** transactions and **112,650** line items in `order_items`.

 Before analysis began, the `geolocation` table was excluded entirely and columns were scoped across the remaining eight.
 The full rationale for every exclusion decision is documented in the Data Cleaning section.